Meet the Volunteer Maine Staff!

 Jamie joined the Volunteer Maine staff in January 2019.
 As Grants Officer, she is responsible for overseeing the administration and monitoring of Volunteer Maine's AmeriCorps programs.
 She assists grantees in understanding and completing required state and federal procedures, while developing an updated grant administration manual and other materials.

 Prior to taking this position, Jamie was the Public Assistance Program Delivery Manager for FEMA.
 She earned her masters degree in public policy from the University of Southern Maine as well as her bachelor in geography and anthropology.

 Before moving to Maine for university studies, she served an AmeriCorps term in Baltimore, MD, where she was volunteer coordinator at the Village Learning Place.
 Jamie also served in the US Air Force.

-Bryan joined the Commission staff in July 2019.
-As Communications Officer, Bryan supports the Commission’s Communications Task Force and the Maine Volunteer Foundation by developing strategic communications plans, and managing the implementation of those plans with the goal of informing, educating, and disseminating information regarding available resources, programs, policies, and events.
+Bryan joined the Volunteer Maine staff in July 2019.
+As Communications Officer, Bryan supports Volunteer Maine’s Communications Task Force and the Maine Volunteer Foundation by developing strategic communications plans, and managing the implementation of those plans with the goal of informing, educating, and disseminating information regarding available resources, programs, policies and events.

 Before joining the commission, Bryan spent two years with Anania Media, an advertising agency in Westbrook, Maine.
 After starting as the agency’s Production and Social Media Lead, he moved into the role of Digital Marketing Manger, where helped a variety of B2B and B2C clients increase awareness and achieve growth.
 While with Anania, he also provided public relations and rebranding support to the clients of partner agency Fluent IMC.